-Public uses and public and private utilities
+Public parks, trails, walkways and open spaces Public uses and public and private utilities Accessory uses

 - 2. Accessory retail uses shall also be permitted, provided the retail component of the use does not exceed 25% of the gross floor area. - 3.
 All outdoor storage areas shall be adequately screened from adjacent roadways.